-All enlisted military members agree to an initial eight-year military service obligation (MSO) at the time they take their oath.
-If a member served four years on active duty and separates, they are required to complete the remaining four years in the Individual Ready Reserve (IRR).
-Additionally, if the service member transfers to a Reserve Component (Reserve or Guard) and separates with remaining time on their initial enlistment, they may also be assigned to the IRR for the remainder of the enlistment.
+All enlisted military members agree to an initial eight-year military service obligation at the time they take their oath.
+Example: If a member served four years on active duty and separates, they are required to complete the remaining four years in the Individual Ready Reserve (IRR).
+Additionally, if the service member transfers to a Reserve Component (Reserve or Guard) and separates with remaining time on their initial enlistment, they may also be assigned to the IRR for the remainder of their enlistment.